roeszler/kapthol/README.md

 The site has been deployed to GitPod pages.
 The steps to deploy are as follows:
 - In the GitHub, GitLab or Bitbucket account page where you created a repository for the project, navigate to the tab titled '<> Code'
-- From here, navigate to the button on the top right of the repositiry navigation pane titled 'Gitpod'.
+- From here, navigate to the button on the top right of the repository navigation pane titled 'Gitpod'.
-- If you press this it will create a new GitPod devlopment environment each time.
+- If you press this it will create a new GitPod development environment each time.

 __Alternatively, if you have already created the GitPod environment for your project__ :